-Fifteen Questions to Ask the Landlord before Signing an Apartment Lease
+Fifteen Questions You need to Ask a Prospective Landlord Before Signing an Apartment Lease

 - How soon will your new apartment be ready for move-in?